 We conducted user research to try and find some answers to these questions.
 In trying to solve for these we implemented a number of different user tests and insight gaining methods.

 We created personas to try and get into the mind set of what a typical and an atypical user of the site might encounter while viewing the page.
-The use of a user journey map was also helpful when trying to get into the mindset of an Alexander Street User.
+A user journey map was created to help us when trying to get into the mindset of an Alexander Street User.

 Through all of this we found a number of different features we saw could be implemented into the Alexander Street Site to make it more impactful for users.